open-telemetry/opentelemetry-java-instrumentation/instrumentation-core/spring/README.md

 }
 ```

-As seen in the setup of SecondService, implement the javax serverlet filter interface to wrap requests to the SecondServiceController in a span.
+As seen in the setup of SecondService, implement the javax servlet filter interface to wrap requests to the SecondServiceController in a span.
 In effect, we will be taking a copy of the [ControllerFilter.java](#create-controller-filter) file defined in SecondService and adding it to FirstService.

 #### Create Client Http Request Interceptor